Mrmistik39/DarkSystem/README.md

   * Players don't glitch or clip through the floor (if they are not in 1.2) while moving.
   * Does not throw players back.
 - [x] MCPE 1.2 Support
-  * DarkSystem is compatible with MC: Bedrock Edition/Better together update (aka 1.2).
+  * DarkSystem is compatible with MC: Bedrock Edition/Better together update (1.2).
-- [ ] Auto Updater
-  * DarkSystem is automatically updated from GitHub.
 - [x] More Biomes & Advanced Generator
-  * DarkSystem supports more biomes than others softwares.
+  * DarkSystem supports too many biomes.
   * DarkSystem loads levels fast.
 - [x] Advanced RakNet
 - [x] Themes!